 The requirements for Honors in Chemical Physics are:

-* Two semesters of Independent Study (CHEM 0970, CHEM 0980, PHYS 1990 or equivalent.
+* Two semesters of Independent Study (CHEM 0970, CHEM 0980 or equivalent.
 Guidelines and requirements associated with Independent Study are in the Undergraduate Concentration Handbook which can be found at the department website.

-* A Thesis in a form approved by the research advisor, and recommended by the research advisor.
-Additional information about thesis guidelines will be provided by the Concentration Advisor in the first half of the fall semester.
+* A Thesis in a form approved and recommended by the research advisor.
+Additional information about thesis guidelines will be provided to seniors by the Concentration Advisor.

 * A Poster presentation at the chemistry department's spring undergraduate poster session.